lingtalfi/ParametrizedSqlQuery/doc/api/Ling/ParametrizedSqlQuery/ParametrizedSqlQueryUtil.md

     This property holds the markers used by this instance.
     I use it to avoid repetition of markers.
     It's used only in the context of the getSqlQuery method.

+- <span id="property-_processedMarkers"><b>_processedMarkers</b></span>

+    This property holds the _processedMarkers for this instance.

+    Usually, there is no problem with the same marker name being used multiple time.
+    For instance, the marker :expression could be used multiple times, such as in:

+    - id like :%expression% or identifier like :%expression%, ...

+    However, there are some cases where using the same marker is undesirable.
+    Including:

+    - with the where treatment, when the applyOperatorAndValueRoutine method is executed, it already creates a marker.
+So when the prepareExpression method is used after, it shouldn't re-create that marker.
+         This is done by putting the marker created by the applyOperatorAndValueRoutine method in this processed markers array.
+         This array is reset for every tag item.
+See the source code for more.